Multi-class classification empirical study using real textual data

 Code

-# visualize performance of each model on dataset
+# visualize performance of each model on datasetplot_results_graph(results, title="Performance on Derived Dataset 1")

 As you can observe from above, MLP Classifier fails to gain subtantial edge over Logistic Regression, implying that in this case, we didn’t really obtain any additional benefit from deep learning compared to supervised learning.